ml6team/fondant/docs/guides/implement_custom_components.md

 # Implementing custom components

-This guide will teach you how to build custom components and integrate them in your pipeline.
+This guide will teach you how to build custom components and integrate them in your dataset.

 ## Overview

-In the [previous tutorial](/build_a_simple_pipeline.md), you learned how to create your first Fondant pipeline.
-While the example demonstrates how to build a pipeline from reusable components, this is only the beginning.
+In the [previous tutorial](/build_a_simple_dataset.md), you learned how to create your first Fondant dataset.
+While the example demonstrates how to build a workflow from reusable components, this is only the beginning.

 Reusable components consume data in a specific format, defined in a data contract.